Majorana zero mode-soliton duality and in-gap and BIC bound states in modified Toda model coupled to fermion: Introduction

 The choice of complicated background configurations associated to the scalar field renders the problem analytically unsolvable.
 So, one could resort to certain numerical simulations.
 However, in the numerical approach some important physical properties and concepts might not be clear as in the analytical approach described above.
 Nevertheless, in the numerical treatment the scalar field can represent topological kinks with many different shapes and topological charge taking any real value hosting fermion bound states.
 So, in order to check our results we have performed various numerical simulations and they support strongly our analytical approach.
 In order to perform the numerical simulations we follow the relaxation method which is discussed in the appendix \ref{sec:apprelax}.

 The paper is organized as follows: The section \ref{sec:model} summarizes the main properties of a modified ATM model.
 In section \ref{sec:topo} the properties of the fermion coupled to topological kinks are examined.
 The conditions for the threshold, BIC and Majorana bound states are established.
 A special scalar self-coupling potential is introduced and its vacuum structure is studied in some detail.
 In section \ref{sec:tau} self-consistent kink and fermion bound state solutions are obtained through the tau function approach.
 A finite set of topological charges and the associated fermion bound states, as well as the energy spectrum are uncovered.
 It is established a second order algebraic equation for the bound state energy eigenvalue $E$.
 In section \ref{sec:backreaction} we construct a fermion-soliton mapping and the back-reaction of the fermion on the kink is studied, as well as the strong coupling sector of the model.
-In section \ref{sec:zeromode1} we find the zero modes of the model and the parameters of the Majorana zero modes are obtained.
+In the sec. \ref{sec:topnzV} we establish a Atiyah-Patodi-Singer-type formula relating the topological, Noether and non-local charges for potential $V\neq 0$.
+In sec. \ref{sec:zeromode1} we find the zero modes of the model and the parameters of the Majorana zero modes are obtained.
+In sec. \ref{sec:topozmV} it is discussed a formula relating the topological, fermion and non-local charges for zero modes.
 The results of our numerical simulations are discussed in section \ref{sec:numer1}.
 In section \ref{sec:discussion} we discuss our main results.
 The appendices \ref{app1}, \ref{app2}, ...,\ref{app:curr22} present useful equations and identities used in the tau function approach.
 The appendix \ref{sec:apprelax} presents the algorithm suitable for solving the model using the relaxation method.